 The Health Professions Education Research (HPER) Doctoral Program is now accepting applications for a Sept 2025 start.
-Application deadline is November 15, 2024
+Application deadline has been extended to December 6, 2024

 More details on the program and how to apply: https://ihpme.utoronto.ca/programs/health-professions-education-research/